Kimmy K.

 Can you talk a little bit about your hometown?

 My parents farmed in the countryside.
-I went to an elementary school in Korea until 6th grade, then I immigrated to America with my parents.
+I went to an elementary school in Korea until 6th grade, and then I immigrated to America with my parents.

 Do you work or live in Koreatown at the moment?